Frequently asked questions for Parents

 During the Spring term, the school offers the opportunity for Year 7 students to undertake the Advanced Cycling Award course run by the County Road Safety Unit.
 This will be advertised via the weekly e-mail and school assemblies nearer the time.

-- What happens if my daughter needs to attend a medical appointment during school?
+What happens if my child needs to attend a medical appointment during school?

 A reminder to all parents/carers that routine doctor and dental appointments for students should be made outside of school time.
 For emergency doctor and dental appointments a leave of absence form, which can be found on our website here must be completed.
 This form should be used for all appointments.